honeydipper/honeydipper/docs/interpolation.md

   * **params**: the parameter that is passed to the function

 ### Trigger Condition Interpolation
-This happens at the startup of the `receiver` service.
+This happens at the start up of the `receiver` service.
 All the used events are processed into `collapsed` events.
 The  `conditions` in the collapsed events are interpolated before being passed to `event driver`.

   * **sysData**: the data defined in the system the event belongs to